1. Introduction to Earth Engine

 Online-Book

-Could-Based Remote Sensing with Google Earth Engine: Fundermentals and Applications
+Could-Based Remote Sensing with Google Earth Engine: Fundamentals and Applications

 Google earth engine tutorials (same book as above with easy web access)